mozilla/bugbug/README.md

 ### Training on Taskcluster (Mozilla's CI platform)

 You could run the model training task on the CI.
-To do this, simply include `Train on Taskcluster: <model name>` in the pull request's description.
+To do this, simply include `Train on Taskcluster: <model name>` in the pull request description.

 #### Example